kenken64/NUSISS-DevOpsEng/quizes/README.md

 D) docker bash
 ```

-Answer : A

-docker exec -it <container-id> bash is the command which you should use i stand for interactive and t stand for shell

 <br>

 ### 19. Which TCP ports must be open on all nodes participating in the docker swarm?